• Skip to primary navigation

 blank

-Feeling very proud of my straw stars, I then decided to play with fire and make a “firework” of sorts. (“OMG.
-When will the terrible jokes stop?” you silently ask yourself.)
-I used a circular hole punch to make two large scrapbook paper circles, and then I glued portions of paper straws to one of the circles.
+I used a large circular hole punch to make two large scrapbook paper circles, and then I glued portions of paper straws to one of the circles.
 I then topped those straws with the other circle and some sparkly letter stickers.
 BOOM!

 And finally, I made some crazy curly fireworks by cutting a circle with my circle punch and then cutting the circle into a spiral.
-I glued those curlies onto paper straws to create these guys.
-They bring the party to the arrangement.

 SO EASY, but I think Uncle Sam would approve of this Fourth of July decor – how about you?